httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   ;keyid="test-key-rsa-pss"
 ~~~

-To facilitate signature validation, the `Signature-Input` header value MUST contain the same serialized value used
+To facilitate signature validation, the `Signature-Input` field value MUST contain the same serialized value used
 in generating the signature input string's `@signature-params` value.

+It is RECOMMENDED that the `Signature-Input` HTTP field be included as a header, though it is possible to include it as a trailer to facilitate signing a message after its content has been processed by the signer.

+Multiple `Signature-Input` fields MAY be included in a single HTTP message.
+The signature labels MUST be unique across all field values.

-## The 'Signature' HTTP Header {#signature-header}
+## The 'Signature' HTTP Field {#signature-header}
-The `Signature` HTTP header field is a Dictionary Structured Header {{!RFC8941}} containing one or more message signatures generated from content within the HTTP message.
-Each member's name is a signature identifier that is present as a member name in the `Signature-Input` Structured Header within the HTTP message.
+The `Signature` HTTP field is a Dictionary Structured field {{!RFC8941}} containing one or more message signatures generated from components within the HTTP message.
+Each member's name is a signature identifier that is present as a member name in the `Signature-Input` Structured field within the HTTP message.
 Each member's value is a Byte Sequence containing the signature value for the message signature identified by the member name.
-Any member in the `Signature` HTTP header field that does not have a corresponding member in the HTTP message's `Signature-Input` HTTP header field MUST be ignored.
+Any member in the `Signature` HTTP field that does not have a corresponding member in the HTTP message's `Signature-Input` HTTP field MUST be ignored.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792